blab/cartography/docs/cartography.md

 With MERS missing bases in multiple strains, imputation did not add more depth to the alignment.
 To combat this issue, all strains with missing bases 3 standard deviations higher than the mean were removed from the analysis; while this helped create tighter clusters in the distance based methods, PCA did not show any further patterns and its use was constrained to separating low quality strains from high quality.
 Isolated outbreaks and strains from different hosts were placed at larger Euclidean distances from related strains and hosts.
-Clade 32, a human outbreak from Seoul and surrounding territories isolated from other clades, is an outlier notably separated in t-SNE and UMAP and to a lesser degree in MDS.
+Clade 32, a human outbreak from Seoul and surrounding territories, is an outlier notably separated in t-SNE and UMAP and to a lesser degree in MDS.
 Because clades were defined by outbreaks that shared a common host, we expected local clustering within clades; this divergence was seen in t-SNE and UMAP in Clade 13, a human outbreak made up of two distinct clusters branching off from the same node in March of 2014.
 Clades 20, Clade 21, and Clade 22, camel outbreaks from Saudi Arabia, clustered together in all the distance based embeddings, reaffirming the genetic similarity of these strains.
-The embeddings clustered between hosts, with disease strains lacking a clade membership clustering into the nearest related clade.
+The embeddings clustered between hosts, where disease strains missing a clade membership clustered into the nearest related clade.
 While t-SNE and UMAP's embeddings are very similar structurally, t-SNE performed exceedingly better at differentiating between intra-host clades highly related in the embedding.
-An example of this is the clear separation in t-SNE of the camel and human outbreaks concentrated in Saudi Arabia and the UAE (Clade 9, Clade 10, Clade 11, and Clade 12) [@fig:MERS-tsne].
+An example of this is the clear separation in t-SNE of the camel and human outbreaks concentrated in Saudi Arabia and the UAE (Clade 9, Clade 10, Clade 11, and Clade 12) ([@fig:MERS-tsne]).
 This suggests that t-SNE is a strong tool for viewing genetically homogeneous populations.

+MDS had a linear relationship throughout while t-SNE and UMAP exhibited a piecewise linear relationship for pairs of strains that differed by no more than 100 nucleotides ([@fig:MERS-Euclidean-vs-genetic-distance]).
+For larger than 100 nucleotide differences, t-SNE and UMAP's LOESS lines decrease sharply, a contrast to the patterns seen in Zika and influenza.
+We see patterns of relatedness between UMAP and t-SNE's scatterplots in terms of shape, spread, and clustering (Pearson's $R^{2} = 0.20 \pm 0.005$ and $0.25 \pm 0.006$ respectively).
+The two clusters in their scatterplots at higher genetic distance reveals that t-SNE and UMAP select a low or high Euclidean distance depending on the strain relationship (Clades 27 through 32 in one cluster, the rest in the other).
+MDS provided the strongest linear mapping to genetic distance (Pearson's $R^{2} = 0.76 \pm 0.003$).
+The same mapping for PCA was incredibly weak and nonlinear (Pearson's $R^{2} = 0.023 \pm 0.001$).

+Just as in influenza and Zika, t-SNE provided the most accurate classification of the embeddings (MCC = 0.63), but did not outperform pairwise genetic distance (MCC = 0.71) ([@fig:MERS-within-and-between-group-distances], [@tbl:KDE_full]).
+PCA could not be considered in this analysis, as the classifier was unable to find a distance threshold to separate within vs between clade relationships.
+UMAP performed poorest (MCC = 0.48), which we attribute to tight clustering between related clades, which may have caused the classifier to create a lower Euclidean distance threshold between and within clades (False Negative: 309 vs False Positive: 2164) ([@tbl:KDE_full]).
+MDS performed much better than in influenza and Zika (MCC = 0.63) and minorly underperformed genetic distance, which we conclude is because of the proportional relationship between genetic and euclidean distance as seen in the scatterplot.
+Because all MDS distance calculations are computed for its four leading components, more variance is explained in the supplemental plots than the interactive chart (which explains why MDS is equivalent to t-SNE for classification within MERS).
+These results corroborate our conclusion about using t-SNE embeddings for cluster analysis, but suggests viewing and quantifying the data through multiple reductions in order to create the best view of the data.

 <iframe src="https://blab.github.io/cartography/FullLinkedChartBrushableMERS.html" style="width: 1200px; height: 935px;" frameBorder="0"></iframe>
 ![Genetic cartography of MERS strains by dimensionality reduction methods compared to inferred phylogeny.](MERS-embeddings.png){#fig:MERS-embeddings .static-embedding}